colltoaction/widip/README.md

 If you're working with a local copy of this repository, run `pip install -e .`.

 # Using Widip
+## For documentation
+The widi data structure models the full range of YAML documents giving each `.yaml` a simple `.jpg` view.
+Widis are great for communicating data flows and this is very convenient for git-based documentation.
+A text-based approach makes a productive environment with minimal dependencies.

+## For UNIX integration
+This lightweight [UNIX shell] works everywhere from from developer workstations to cloud environments to production servers.

 Users have two modes of interaction:
 * the [filesystem]
 * a [chatbot] or [command-line interface]